aircall/frontend-hiring-test/ASSESSMENT_RESULTS.md

 `;
 ```

-2. UI changes, add basic button to perform the archive call mutation within the CallDeatils page.
+2. UI changes, add a basic button to perform the archive call mutation within the CallDeatils page.

 ![](./assets/task008.png)

-3. After the mutation is done, the cache for the `GET_CALL_DETAILS` query is updated, in order to improve the performance and reduce the load on the back-end services.
+3. After the mutation is done, the cache for the `GET_CALL_DETAILS` query is updated, to improve the performance and reduce the load on the back-end services.

 ###### Sync tabs after archiving a call (Real-time support)

-1. Firstly, add a new subscription to the gql/subscriptions folder.
+1. Firstly, add a new subscription to the **gql/subscriptions** folder.

 ```javascript
 import { gql } from '@apollo/client';